nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/CLI_BASICS.md

         +-- aquarium
 ```

 Once the directory is created, you need to create the HTML file and the CSS file.
-THe standard name for the initial HTML for any web site is `index.html`.
+The standard name for the initial HTML for any web site is `index.html`.
 Go ahead and `cd` into the `~/workspace/aquarium` directory if you aren't there already.

 Create the file with the following command.